On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 \subsection{Quasi-isometry classification of virtually graph manifold group RACGs}

-In this subsection, we are going to prove Theorem~\ref{thm:graphmanifold}.
-This theorem generalizes Theorem~1.1 in \cite{NT} by removing the condition ``triangle-free'' from the hypothesis of the theorem in \cite{NT}.
+In this subsection, we prove Theorem~\ref{thm:graphmanifold}.
+This theorem generalizes Theorem~1.1 in \cite{NT} by removing the condition ``triangle-free'' from the hypotheses.

 In the rest of this section, we will assume that the planar flag complex $\Delta\subset \field{S}^2$ satisfies Standing Assumptions and the $1$-skeleton of $\Delta$ is a non-join $\mathcal{CFS}$ graph.
-In particular, $\Delta$ is not the suspension of an $n$-cycle, Moreover, $\Delta$ also does not contain a proper full subcomplex which is the suspension of an $n$-cycle since $\Delta\subset \field{S}^2$ is a planar flag complex.
+In particular, $\Delta$ is not the suspension of an $n$-cycle.
+Moreover, $\Delta$ also does not contain a proper full subcomplex which is the suspension of an $n$-cycle since $\Delta\subset \field{S}^2$ is a planar flag complex.
 Let $T$ be a tree that encodes the structure of $\Delta$ as in Proposition~\ref{prop:keyidea1}.
 Since the $1$--skeleton of $\Delta$ is $\mathcal{CFS}$, it is shown in Proposition~\ref{prop:keyidea1} that each vertex subcomplex $\Delta_v$ is the suspension of a non-triangle graph with $3$ vertices.
-For our purpose of obtaining the quasi-isometry classification of our $\mathcal{CFS}$ right-angled Coxeter groups, the tree structure $T$ in Proposition~\ref{prop:keyidea1} is not a right one to look at.
-We now modify the tree $T$ to obtain a two-colored new tree that encodes structure of $\Delta$ by doing the following construction.
+For the purpose of obtaining the quasi-isometry classification of our $\mathcal{CFS}$ right-angled Coxeter groups, the tree structure $T$ in Proposition~\ref{prop:keyidea1} is not the correct tree structure to use.
+So, we now modify the tree $T$ to obtain a new two-colored new tree that encodes the structure of $\Delta$.

-\begin{cons} Step 1: We color an edge of $T$ by two colors: red and blue as the following.
-Let $e$ be an edge of $T$ with two vertices $v_1$ and $v_2$.
-If either $\Delta_{v_1}$ or $\Delta_{v_2}$ is a suspension of a path of length $2$ we color the edge $e$ by the red.
-Otherwise, we consider two cases.
-If $\Delta_{v_1}$ and $\Delta_{v_2}$ have the same suspension points, then we color the edge $e$ by the red.
-Otherwise, we color $e$ by the blue.
+\begin{cons} Step 1: We color an edge of $T$ by one of two colors: red and blue as follows.
+Let $e$ be an edge of $T$ with vertices $v_1$ and $v_2$.
+If either $\Delta_{v_1}$ or $\Delta_{v_2}$ is a suspension of a path of length $2$ we color the edge $e$ red.
+Next, we consider two cases.
+If $\Delta_{v_1}$ and $\Delta_{v_2}$ have the same suspension points, then we color the edge $e$ red.
+Otherwise, we color $e$ blue.